 For the approval of the contest (in Greek) see here.

-The webinar “AI in School Education” takes place on November 3, at 16:00, with the participation of Panos Kouanis, President & CEO of EKOME, and experts from Universities and Schools in Malta, Greece, and Norway.
-Register here.
+The webinar “AI in School Education” took place on November 3, at 16:00, with the participation of Panos Kouanis, President & CEO of EKOME, and experts from Universities and Schools in Malta, Greece, and Norway.